About Boston College

 - 2 MMR (measles, mumps, rubella) vaccines (those doses must be given at least four weeks apart beginning at or after 12 months of age).

 - Hepatitis B vaccine series (a total of 3 doses at varying intervals).

 - Required for residential students: 1 dose of Meningococcal MCV4 vaccine (Menactra, Menveo) within the past 5 years or a completed waiver.

 - A reliable history of Varicella disease documented by a healthcare provider or 2 doses of Varicella vaccine.

 - Completion of the Tuberculosis screening/Testing form and accompanying testing if needed.

 If proof of immunization for measles, mumps, rubella, hepatitis B, and/or varicella is not available, a blood Titer showing immunity will be accepted.

 University Counseling Services (UCS) provides counseling, psychological, and psychiatric services to the students of Boston College.
 The goal of UCS is to assist students in understanding and solving problems that interfere with their personal development and success as students.
-Services available include individual counseling and psychotherapy, psychiatric services, consultation, evaluation, and referral.
+Services available include individual and group counseling and psychotherapy, psychiatric services, web based resources, consultation, evaluation, and referral.
 Students wishing to make an appointment should call 617-552-3310.